Ashutoshbot1/control-plane/docs/API_CONTRACT.md

 Refresh tokens are rotated.
 Logout revokes the active refresh token and clears the refresh cookie.

+For a protected-route `401`, the frontend may make one refresh-and-retry attempt.
+It must not refresh after the refresh endpoint itself returns `401`, must retry the original request at most once, and must clear auth state and show login if refresh fails. `403` responses must not trigger token refresh.

 ## Response Conventions

 Proposed success response: